chinghang0504/LeetCodeRecords/README.md

 - Project Start Date: March 22, 2024
 - Total Problems Solved (as of August 17, 2024): 1000
 - Current Focus: Solving Medium-level problems
-- Languages Used: Java, Pandas, JavaScript
+- Languages Used: Java, Python, Pandas, JavaScript

 ## Problem-Solving Approach
 For each problem, I document the following: